Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Detecting Qubit Non-projective Measurements

 Note that, firstly, the aforementioned correlations $\mathcal{C}^{Q}_2 (3)\bigcap T_2[2,2,3]$ are obtained using some non-projective simulable measurement on shared bipartite qubit state.
 This follows as a consequence of theorem \ref{theo:classical223} and \ref{theo:quant223}.
-Secondly, the correlations obtained from the qubit non-projective measurements discussed in the proof of theorem \ref{theo:quant223} do not yield all the correlations in the set $T_2[2,2,3]$ for which mutual information is less than $1$.
+Secondly, the correlations obtained from the qubit non-projective measurements shown in the table \ref{table: noisy singlet-triene} and \ref{table: noisy psi+-triene} do not exhaust all the correlations in the set $T_2[2,2,3]$ for which mutual information is less than $1$.
 In other words, whether the correlations such that $x>\frac{2}{9}$, while the mutual information is less than or equal to $1$, (see correlations marked by $R3$ in figure \ref{fig:Noisy223}) is achievable using qubit non-projective measurement needs to be explored further.